Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Overdentures

-• Cons: Still require some level of maintenance, may require adjustments.
+• Cons: Still requires some level of maintenance, may require adjustments.

 • Best Use: Patients who need more stability than traditional dentures but may not be candidates for fixed implant dentures.